This timetable puts into effect IPA Rule 9, Section B.

 Deadline for the incumbent President or incumbent Treasurer to inform Broomhills if he/she intends to stand for a second term.

-Deadline for the Regional Nominating Committees to appoint their chairs, and the 2 names from each Regional Nominating Committee to serve on the Central Nominating Committee to be communicated to the Secretary General via Broomhills.
+Deadline for the Regional Nominating Committees to appoint their chairs, and the 2 names from each Regional Nominating Committee to serve on the Central Nominating Committee to be communicated to the Vice President via Broomhills.

 Broomhills will inform the Central Nominating Committee of its membership and request them to appoint a chair from amongst themselves [Rule 9, Sec B(1)b] by 1 July.
 The Chair of the Central Nominating Committee must rotate as follows: 2008 Europe, 2010 Latin America, 2012 North America, and so on.